 Associate Director, Center for Civic Engagement

-Assistant Professor of Political Science, Weinberg College of Arts and Sciences
+Assistant Professor, Political Science, Weinberg College of Arts and Sciences

 Assistant Vice President, Student Engagement